London’s Best Restaurants Opening in October 2024

 Image courtesy of Tamila

-Step inside Tamila, and you’ll find a laid-back vibe with a colorful interior that evokes the warm, vibrant tones of South India.
+Step inside Tamila, and you’ll find a laid-back vibe with a colourful interior reminiscent of South India.
 Think traditional textiles, handcrafted wooden furniture, and a cozy, welcoming atmosphere that’s perfect for group gatherings or casual date nights.
+Never has a curry been so trendy.

 On the menu, expect South Indian staples with a modern twist.
-Tamila’s dosa, for example, comes with a variety of fillings and creative dips, while their curries are rich, flavorful, and deeply satisfying.
-Early reviews praise the authenticity of the flavors while applauding the restaurant’s modern approach.
-Tamila offers an accessible and fun dining experience for those looking to explore the depths of Indian cuisine.
+Tamila’s dosa, for example, comes with a variety of fillings and creative dips, while their curries are rich, flavorful, and truly comforting.

 3. Fantômas – Chelsea, 182 King’s Road, SW3 5XP

-Situated in Chelsea, Fantômas promises a daring blend of modern European and Asian-inspired dishes, led by Chris Denney, former chef of the innovative 108 Garage, opening in October 2024.
-Chelsea, known for its luxurious eateries, gains a new culinary hot spot with Fantômas, where creativity and experimentation take center stage.
+We head to Chelsea for Fantômas, which promises a daring blend of modern European and Asian-inspired dishes, led by Chris Denney, former chef of the innovative 108 Garage.
+Chelsea, known for its luxurious eateries, gains a new culinary hot spot where creativity and experimentation take centre stage.

 The menu reflects Denney’s globe-trotting approach to cooking, with dishes such as miso-glazed cod paired with artichoke, and wagyu beef served alongside unconventional flavor combinations.
+It’s great for the adventurous eater.
 Reviewers have already begun to rave about the complexity of flavors and the unique experience Fantômas offers.
-If you’re in the mood for culinary risk-taking and a restaurant that’s sure to become a mainstay in the London food scene, Fantômas should be on your radar.

 4. Amélie – Belgravia, 34 Elizabeth Street, SW1W 9NZ

-As for the menu, Amélie excels in delivering Provençal classics with a modern twist.
+In terms of food (the real star of the show here) Amélie excels in delivering Provençal classics with a modern twist.
 Dishes like bouillabaisse with Cornish seafood, or slow-roasted lamb with a side of ratatouille, are elevated with locally sourced ingredients.
-The caviar menu, while indulgent, has already drawn praise from early diners, who highlight the delicate balance of flavors and the thoughtful pairing options.
-Whether you’re a fan of classic French cuisine or looking to indulge in something a little more luxurious, Amélie will not disappoint.
+The caviar menu, while indulgent, has already drawn praise from early diners, who highlight the delicate balance of flavours and the thoughtful pairing options.

 5. The Grill at The Hero – Maida Vale, 55 Formosa Street, W9 1EE

-Maida Vale’s new gastropub, The Grill at The Hero, brings fire-cooked fare to a neighborhood that’s long been known for its charming pubs and eateries this October 2024.
+Brits love a pub and there’s a new one on the scene.
+Maida Vale’s new gastropub, The Grill at The Hero, brings fire-cooked fare to a neighborhood that’s long been known for its charming pubs and eateries.
 Located on Formosa Street, The Grill at The Hero focuses on meat-centric dishes, all prepared over an open flame, which sets it apart from the many gastropubs dotted around the city.

 6. Delamina Townhouse – Covent Garden, 11 Neal Street, WC2H 9PU